 Once all the mounting brackets are in place and facing the direction you need them to be, place the amps on the board and mount them using the measurements for spacing you wrote down earlier.

-A simple way to take your amp rack to the next level
+Taking your amp rack to the next level – On the cheap!

 Here’s a good estimate of what you can expect to pay for all materials (not counting tools) depending where you shop.
 Don’t forget to check your amplifier packages for screws you can use, as some include a 4-piece set.